-For additional safety, rear mounted lighting kits are available from Spearhead if not already fitted as standard.
-For more detailed information, contact the Department of Transport or your local Highways Authority
+For additional safety, rear mounted lighting kits are already fitted as standard.
+For more detailed information, contact the Department of Transport or your local Highways Authority.

 Warning Signs

 You are advised to display clear warning signs to indicate the type of machine when working in public places.
 The signs should be carefully placed at either end of the work site to give advanced warning of the hazard.